wallarm/product-documentation/docs/latest/user-guides/settings/integrations/webhook.md

     * **Request method**: `POST` or `PUT`.
 By default, POST requests are sent.
     * **Request header** and its value if the server requires a non-standard header to execute the request.
 The number of headers is not limited.
     * **CA certificate**: add a self-signed certificate of your own CA that signed a server certificate (only if the webhook server uses a self-signed TLS certificate).
+If the webhook server uses a TLS certificate signed by a trusted CA, you can optionally add a trusted CA certificate.
     * **Verify the certificate**: this setting allows to disable verification of the webhook server certificate.
 By default, Wallarm verifies whether a webhook server certificate is signed by a publicly trusted CA. We do not recommend disabling the verification of production server certificates.
 If your webhook server uses a self-signed TLS certificate, you can specify a self-signed CA certificate in the appropriate field to allow sending requests to this server.
     * **Request timeout, in seconds**: if the server does not respond to the request within the specified time, the request fails.
 By default: 15 seconds.
     * **Connection timeout, in seconds**: if the connection to the server cannot be established during the specified time, the request fails.
 By default: 20 seconds.